Everything you need to know to ace every level of the AMC competition.

 Although having a solid understanding of classic academic math concepts is essential, your creativity and mathematical reasoning skills will play an even larger role in your success.
 In fact, on the MAA website, they show which common core standards match with each problem.
 Last year, 11 of the 25 questions at AMC-8 did not map to US math standards.
 (Look at the “Item Difficulty” report to see which ones).

 If you want to be a contender for a top score, a rigorous extracurricular program like IMACS, emphasizing logic and mathematical reasoning, is the best way to succeed.
-IMACS is an excellent program for 1st and 2nd graders, but even starting IMACS by 3rd grade or 4th will prepare you for high honors and even a perfect score.
+IMACS is an excellent program for 1st and 2nd graders, but even starting IMACS by 3rd grade or 4th will prepare you for the distinguished honor roll and even a perfect score.

 If you want to learn more about the IMACS program and how it gives kids the skills they need to be an elite mathlete, sign-up for a free zoom assessment.